LassoSoft/LassoGuide/source/server/osx-installation.rst

 :ref:`instance-administration` interfaces.

 .. note::
-   On OS X Server, verify that the Web or Websites service is running in Server Preferences or Server.app.
+   On OS X Server, verify that the Web or Websites service is running in the Server application.

 .. important::
    If you upgrade your OS X installation or install OS X Server after installing